nullhardware/nullhardware-website/_inprogress/idor-basics.md

   - '#webapps'
 mermaid: false
 ---
-Insecure direct object reference (IDOR) vulnerabilitiesfrequently place on the OWASP Top 10.
+Insecure direct object reference (IDOR) vulnerabilities frequently place on the OWASP Top 10.
 IDOR vulnerability is fundamentally a broken access issue and as such is classifed by OWASP under Broken Access Control vulnerabilities.